 BAILII is also the preferred destination of hyperlinks from citations of judgments in blogs and from articles in the media (when they bother to link at all), since there is no paywall or registration barrier to the reader accessing the content.
 (We at the Transparency Project encourage such linking and generally frown on publications which could provide such links but don’t.)
 By contrast, commercial legal databases, while they may contain far more in terms of content and commentary, are outside the financial reach of casual readers and less well resourced lawyers, such as those engaged in publicly funded (legal aid) work or working pro bono (unpaid).

-Yet BAILII occupies a somewhat anomalous position in legal publishing, the nature of which was highlighted by a recent letter sent by the Ministry of Justice in response to an inquiry by a legal publisher.
-The publisher had asked if it would be permissible to download and re-use judgments published on BAILII.
+Yet BAILII occupies a somewhat anomalous position in legal publishing, the nature of which was highlighted by a recent letter sent by the Ministry of Justice in response to an inquiry by a legal publisher, Antoine Dusséaux, who subsequently tweeted the response.
+He had asked if it would be permissible to download and re-use judgments published on BAILII.
 The MOJ’s response was that, although the text of the judgments provided by the judiciary was covered by Crown copyright,

 “The MOJ agrees that these judgments can be reused under the terms and conditions of the Open Government Licence”.